elibroftw/blog.elijahlopez.ca/content/posts/good-food.md

 ## Cooking

-My breakfast on days I feel like cooking is two scrambled eggs, two hashbrowns, and bacon bits.
+My breakfast on days I feel like cooking is two scrambled eggs, two hash browns, and bacon bits.
-I find bacon bits easier to enjoy since the egg, hashbrowns, and bacon are in equal proportions for every bite you take.
+I find bacon bits easier to enjoy since the egg, hash browns, and bacon are in equal proportions for every bite you take.
 I consider this breakfast *heavy* meaning that I don't have to eat lunch.

 ## Fast Food